 Hello, I'm Peter Higginbotham, the creator of this web site which, at the last count, contained almost 2000 web pages, over 3000 photos and illustrations, and nearly 400 maps and plans.
-It which began as a spin-off of my Workhouses web site.
+The chldren's home project began as a spin-off of my Workhouses web site.
 The large amount of material I had accumulated on various children's institutions was proving increasingly difficult to incorporate into the workhouses site so I decided give it its own separate site.

 I was never in a children's home myself but do have a personal connection.
 After their father died, my mother and her twin sister were sent many miles away to live in a home run by nuns, while their mother struggled to bring up the other children in the family.
 My mother never talked much about the experience but, in retrospect, it had clearly affected her deeply.

 Apart from compiling the web sites, I've written many books and articles, as well as contributing to radio and TV programmes, such as Radio 4's Making History and Tracing Your Roots, and BBC TV's Heir Hunters, Who Do You Think You Are?, Coming Home, Timeshift, and Servants: The True Story of Life Below Stairs .
 I also regularly present talks on subjects such as the workhouse — more information on my talks web page.
 Quite separate from my historical researches, I have written several pieces for the stage including Steam Radio (an affectionate parody of Brief Encounter) and Making Ends Meet (set in the world's most unsuccessful dating agency).